 Bigger Bad: Chancellor Paige, the head of all the mess that is WICKED.
 Eventually, though, the cruelty of that position gets to her and she decides to cut their losses and stop torturing people for a cure that might never come.

-Big Good: Chancellor Paige again, in the final half of the third book, where she decides to preserve humanity instead of saving it, since the process of saving it was just resulting in tortured and killed children.
+Big Good: Chancellor Paige again, in the final half of the third book, where she decides to preserve humanity instead of saving it, since what WICKED was doing was just resulting in tortured and killed children.

 Bittersweet Ending: And how.
-By the end of The Death Cure, Newt and Teresa are dead, there's no cure for the Flare and the Immune will inherit the Earth.
+By the end of The Death Cure, many of the characters from the first book are dead (including Chuck, Teresa and Newt), there's no cure for the Flare and the Immunes will inherit the Earth.
 Thomas, Minho, Brenda, Jorge and the 200 Immunes begin rebuilding civilization in a safe place far from the Scorch.

 Body Horror: The Changing.
 Dear God, The Changing. note To elaborate, it's a side effect of the [Anti-Griever] Serum that makes your veins green and pop out.
-The good news is that the sheer pain of the process knocks you out.
+The good news is that the sheer pain of the process knocks you out, so you can experience the probably traumatic process of remembering the outside world and your state as a lab rat for WICKED.

 Central Theme: Running.
-The protagonists don't get to stop until the end of the third book.
+The protagonists don't get to properly stop and sit down until the end of the third book.

-Characterization Marches On: Jorge was introduced as a brute willing to commit murder for minor insults, and savagely beating one of the protagonists.
+Characterization Marches On: Jorge was introduced as a brute willing to commit murder for minor insults, savagely beating one of the protagonists over a slight.
 This turns out to almost totally be an act and he's later a generally inoffensive pilot and a sort of doting uncle to Brenda.

-The Maze Runner features a place called The Glade.
+The Maze Runner features a place called the Glade.
 A bunch of teenagers are trapped in it with no memory of their lives before they woke up there.
-The doors open at dawn and close at dusk, but only lead to a giant maze with no exit.
-Better yet, the maze changes every night while the doors are closed.
-Oh, and if you're in the maze at night, giant metal monsters attack you.
+The Doors open at dawn and close at dusk, but only lead to a giant maze with no way out.
+Better yet, the Maze changes every night while the doors are closed.
+Oh, and if you're in the Maze at night, giant metal monsters attack you.

 The sequel, The Scorch Trials, starts with yet another closed circle.